 Economic Analysis project involves delivering a lecture about an economic issue of your choice, using the tools and concepts developed in class.
-You can choose either November 22nd or November 29th to do your presentation.
+You can choose 4/11/2023, 4/13/2023 or 4/18/2023 to do your presentation.
 You can choose to either present by yourself or work as a group.
-Each group are expected to include no more than 3 people and each person (either by yourself or in a group) are expected to present about 5 minutes.
-You are expected to make slides and send your slides to me at least five days before your presentation.
+Each group are expected to include no more than 3 people and each person (either by yourself or in a group) are expected to present about 6 minutes.
+You are expected to make slides and submit your slides on canvas.
+The deadline to submit your slides is 4/7/2023.